-Forecast-based financing could 'catalyze humanitarian action', says new research09/05/2014 - by the Climate Centre
+Forecast-based financing could ‘catalyze humanitarian action’, says new research

 A new research paper by specialists from the Climate Centre, German Red Cross, Royal Netherlands Meteorological Institute, and VU University Amsterdam argues that automatic triggers for emergency finance based on forecast warnings of weather and climate extremes could “catalyze humanitarian action” and increase its impact.

 The paper, Forecast-based financing: an approach for catalyzing humanitarian action based on extreme weather and climate forecasts, was published as a discussion paper earlier this week by Copernicus for the European Geosciences Union.

 Its six authors present a method for developing a “forecast-based financing” system that would match agreed thresholds of forecast probability of disaster with appropriate actions.